shankar2004nag/module-sales/README.md

 - Remove Signifyd Guarantee Status from Admin->Sales (Menu Item) -> Order grid<br>
 - Added Column Products which is combintation of "sales_order_item.sku / sales_order_item.name" it can be searched in filter as per sku or name<br>
 - Optimize query for Sales Order Grid<br>
+- Steps to improve server performance
+- Yet to upload the files in packagelist so as to pull it from composer

 ## Installation
 \* = in production please use the `--keep-generated` option